 |9/12||Elders Travel Home|

-For this project, ICV is partnering with UNESCO (United Nations Educational, Scientific and Cultural Organization), the Center for Earth Ethics, Forum 21 Institute, The Oracle Institute, The Patrick McCollum Foundation for Peace, and an inspirational team of co-sponsoring charities highlighted below.
+For this project, ICV is partnering with UNESCO (United Nations Educational, Scientific and Cultural Organization) and the inspirational team of charities highlighted below.

 Center for Earth Ethics (CEE) is a forum for education, public discourse and movement building that draws on faith and wisdom traditions to address our ecological crisis and it’s root causes.
 CEE regards our climate change as the consequence of a deeper malady: an economic development model that exploits people and nature for short-term financial gain.
 CEE cultivates the public consciousness necessary to make changes in policy and culture that will establish a new paradigm based on the sustained well-being of all people and our planet.
 Founded at Union Theological Seminary in 2015, the Center builds on Union’s broad ecumenical base and long-standing commitment to social justice.

 Rev. Laura M. George, J.D. is the Executive Director of The Oracle Institute, founded after 9/11 to serve as an educational charity and spiritual think-tank.
 Laura oversees Oracle’s award-winning publishing house, multi-faith spirituality school, and interfaith church.
 In 2010, she acquired the Oracle Campus in Independence, Virginia, and in 2012, she broke ground on Oracle’s headquarters – the Peace Pentagon – a conference center for progressive programs and a strategic venue for planning regional, national, and global peacebuilding campaigns.
-In 2015, Laura founded the Valley of Light micro-community for cultural creatives and futurists.
-In 2016, she launch the Peace Pentagon HUB – a networking site and strategic center dedicated to Sacred Activism.
+In 2015, Laura founded the Valley of Light micro-community for cultural creatives and launched the Peace Pentagon HUB. a networking site dedicated to Sacred Activism.
 Laura is the author of Oracle’s award-winning foundational trilogy: The Truth: About the Five Primary Religions; The Love: Of the Fifth Spiritual Paradigm; and The Light: And the New Human.
 She holds a B.S. from the McIntire School of Commerce at the University of Virginia and a juris doctor degree from Boston University School of Law.

 Rev. Patrick McCollum is President of The Patrick McCollum Foundation, Vice President of Children of the Earth, Chaplaincy Liaison and also Founder and Co-Chair of the “G” Card program at the American Academy of Religion, and the Minority Faith Chair for the American Correctional Chaplains Association.
 Rev. McCollum received the Mahatma Gandhi Award in 2010, and the Ralph Bunche International Peace Award in 2016, and is the creator of the World Peace Violin.
 Rev. McCollum was Knighted in 2017.
 Rev. McCollum serves on the Boards of Children of the Earth, the Dev Sanskriti Vishwavidyalaya University, and the Peace Service Center/ Shanti Sewa Ashram – Nepal, and was honored in 2017 with the name Unci Maka Wokianka (He Who Speaks With The Mother) at Standing Rock, for his decades of work for Indigenous Peoples, in a ceremony performed by Guy Dullknife JR.

 Karenna Gore is Director of the Center for Earth Ethics at Union Theological Seminary, which oversees the Original Caretakers Program.
-Previously, she worked in the legal center of Sanctuary for Families and as Director of Community Affairs for the Association to Benefit Children (ABC).
-She has also worked as a writer and is the author of Lighting the Way: Nine Women Who Changed Modern America.
-She is a graduate of Harvard College, Columbia Law School and Union Theological Seminary.
-She lives in New York City with her three children and serves on the boards of the Association to Benefit Children (ABC) and Riverkeeper, an environmental organization dedicated to protecting the Hudson River and the drinking water of New York City.
+Previously, she worked in the legal center of Sanctuary for Families and as Director of Community Affairs for the Association to Benefit Children.
+Karenna also worked as a journalist, and she is the author of Lighting the Way: Nine Women Who Changed Modern America.
+She is a graduate of Harvard College, Columbia Law School, and Union Theological Seminary.
+She lives in New York City with her three children and serves on the Board of Directors for the Association to Benefit Children (ABC) and Riverkeeper, an environmental organization dedicated to protecting the Hudson River and the drinking water of New York City.